 You may be able to buy a house with tax debt, but through what’s called a tax sale.
 If a seller lists the property before the tax lien certificate is created, you may be able to buy the house and pay the taxes in the price.

-The key is to pay an undervalued price for the property so you have room to pay the taxes and still make money on your investment.
+The key to buying a home with delinquent property taxes is to pay an undervalued price for the house, so you have budget to settle the unpaid taxes and still make money on your investment.

 Step-by-Step Breakdown of How To Buy Property with Delinquent Taxes